abhilipsasahoo03/My-Hashnode-Articles/clfft6up2000009l552xxfval.md

 (Spot my favourite TS Album?)

+Always ready for a Taylor Swift concert in my terminal! 🥳

 # Conclusion

 After tweaking a bit here and there, I managed to add the above mentioned functionalities to the esolang.
 Currently, the TSwizzle code can only take as input different string and integer values, operate on them and print the value.
 Other than that, it can clear the terminal screen.
 Through the interpreter, you can locate your TSwizzle file, run it, find the number of lines of code present in the file, execute and receive the output on the terminal.
 Plus, I have managed to achieve this much without importing or using any additional package.